codepath/android_guides/Endless-Scrolling-with-AdapterViews-and-RecyclerView.md

 }
 ```

-See this [gist](https://gist.github.com/rogerhu/17aca6ad4dbdb3fa5892) for a more concrete example.
+See this [code sample](https://gist.github.com/rogerhu/17aca6ad4dbdb3fa5892) for a more concrete example of usage.

 ### Using with StaggeredGridLayoutManager